 Why You'll Love This Recipe

 What's not to love about caramel apples, cream cheese and pecans wrapped up in buttery puff pastry?
-You won't believe how amazing this recipe is until you try it.
 The best part is drizzling the homemade caramel sauce on top.
 But, the fact that it's easy to make is too good to be true!

 Grab a cup of coffee or tea and enjoy a slice of this danish pastry that's perfect for breakfast, brunch, or dessert.
 The base starts with a flaky crust while the topping is a blend of caramel apple cheesecake bliss!